-Our Diploma of Community Services (Case Management) provides you with the knowledge and skills required to perform as a professional community services worker, across a variety of settings within the social and community services industry.
-These may include areas such as mental health, homelessness, family and domestic violence, child protection, employment support, migrant services and a specific pathway in to the child protection industry.
+Our Diploma of Community Services (Case Management) provides you with the knowledge and skills required to work as a professional community services worker, across a variety of settings within the social and community services industry.
+These may include areas such as, mental health, homelessness, family and domestic violence, child protection, employment support, migrant services, and a provide a pathway to the child protection industry.
 We are currently only accepting applications for 2022, due to high demand.

 Career opportunities, include: